 - The Center for Human Enrichment, a federally-funded TRiO program, provides 200 identified and selected first-generation UNC students with comprehensive academic and advising services.

 - TheCumbres Teacher Preparation Program is a co-curricular program for education majors that plan to teach English as a Second Language.
 Admitted students have access to mentors, academic and writing support, leadership development and a Residential Learning Communityin Brown Hall.

-- Disability Support Services creates an accessible academic environment for students with disabilities.
+- Disability Resource Center creates an accessible academic environment for students with disabilities.

 - The various Cultural Centers on campus offer additional academic and social support for our diverse populations of students.

 - Academic Bridge Program offers support to 250-300 UNC students who identify as first generation and Independent/Unaccompanied youth, as well as partner with the Denver Scholarship foundation supporting DSF scholars with academic and advising services.

 Career Services at UNC offers a wide range of services to students and alumni, including assistance with:

 - Deciding on majors and careers

 - Starting and updating resumes and cover letters

 - Discovering job and internship search techniques and resources